ShaanGondalia/SLogo/README.md

     - All multiple turtle commands are implemented, and the creation of any turtle via a command will also create a new turtle in the view
     - Context object is flexible object that basically tells compiler what to do based on its state.
-  This design allowed us to easily extend
+  This design allowed us to easily extend to different types of syntax and commands

 ### Impressions